ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 And where is that band who so vsuntingly swore ,
 That the havoc of war, and the battle&#x27;s oonfu&quot; j
 skm,
-A home and a country should leave u
+A home and a country should leave us
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:pst:batch_pst_lydia_ver01:data:sn84009409:00295869045:1861071101:0177/pct:5.404996,23.776941,12.551098,22.670772/!600,600/0/default.jpg"/>
 </td>